roman-milk/roman-milk.github.io/pet-mommyslut.md

  I gave Michael a nod and on cue as we finished dinner and he said, "I need to go to the washroom."

  Seconds after my son was gone and I immediately went to work.
 I returned my hand to Frederick's cock and after giving it a firm squeeze, I began to unzip his pants.
 "Frederick dear, is it ok if I get some desert from you?"
-Report_Story #3